apache/samza/docs/learn/documentation/versioned/container/state-management.md

 }
 {% endhighlight %}

-Additional configuration properties for the key-value store are documented in the [configuration reference](../jobs/configuration-table.html#keyvalue).
+Additional configuration properties for the key-value store are documented in the [configuration reference](../jobs/configuration-table.html#keyvalue-rocksdb).

+#### Known Issues

+RocksDB has several rough edges.
+It's recommended that you read the RocksDB [tuning guide](https://github.com/facebook/rocksdb/wiki/RocksDB-Tuning-Guide).
+Some other notes to be aware of are:

+1. RocksDB is heavily optimized to run with SSD hard disks.
+Performance on non-SSDs degrades significantly.
+2. Samza's KeyValueStorageEngine.putAll() method does not currently use RocksDB's batching-put API because it's [non-functional in Java](https://github.com/facebook/rocksdb/issues/262).
+3. Calling iterator.seekToFirst() is very slow [if there are a lot of deletes in the store](https://github.com/facebook/rocksdb/issues/261).

 ### Implementing common use cases with the key-value store

 Earlier in this section we discussed some example use cases for stateful stream processing.
-Let's look at how each of these could be implemented using a key-value storage engine such as Samza's LevelDB.
+Let's look at how each of these could be implemented using a key-value storage engine such as Samza's RocksDB store.

 #### Windowed aggregation